Basis for International Interactions

 - We can set up social systems for the common good of citizens within the society.

-- We can adopt a taxation model and set up infrastructure to collect them.
+- We can adopt a taxation model and set up infrastructure to collect taxes.

 - We can make laws and regulations and expect them to be followed by members of the society.